rutkluk/CodexAzure/README.md

 | `linked_service_ids` | Map of linked service names to their IDs. |
 | `linked_service_names` | List of linked service names managed by this module. |

+The [`examples/dataverse_custom_linked_service`](examples/dataverse_custom_linked_service/main.tf) scenario shows how to define a
+Dataverse linked service that authenticates with a service principal whose secret is stored in Azure Key Vault.

 ### `data_factory_integration_runtimes`

 Creates Azure and self-hosted integration runtimes for an existing Azure Data Factory instance.